GetStoreConnect/agentforce-education-workforce-academy-demo/README.md

 ## Additional Metadata
 - **Flows**: Twenty-seven flows that back each Agentforce function, including `AF_UAIS00x` sub-flows, booking orchestration, and the `RTF_*` fulfillment automations for payments and bookings.
 - **Apex services**: `AF_IM_GetOrder`, `AF_IM_GetOrders`, `BA_IM_GetOrderItemTimeSlots`, and the `BookingAvailability*` utilities expose invocable methods for rendering order data and calculating availability.
 - **Lightning Web Components**: `ordersRenderer` and `orderRenderer` render single or multiple orders within Agentforce responses, formatting URLs and booking context.
+These were proof of concept and not currently implemented as part of the demo.
 - **Permission sets**: Purpose-built demo roles such as `StoreConnect_Agentforce_Permissions`, `Career_Messaging_Support_Team`, and `Sync_User_Agent_Permissions` accelerate org setup.
-- **Static resources**: `SiteSamples` bundles reference assets for the Workforce Academy storefront experience.
 - **Manifest**: `manifest/package.xml` surfaces the primary metadata classes to include when creating a package version.

 ## Working With the Project